Kylie Jenner's Handmaid's Tale Party Is More Complicated Than You Think

 Advertisement

 There’s clearly a time and place for handmaid costumes.
-In Atwood’s novel and the ensuing Hulu adaptation that began airing in 2017, these red uniforms represent the total reduction of an individual woman into a role.
+In Atwood’s novel and the ensuing Channel 4 adaptation that began airing in 2017, these red uniforms represent the total reduction of an individual woman into a role.
 Handmaids are nothing but vessels for carrying children.
 During monthly “ceremonies,” the women are raped by Commanders in the hopes they’ll get pregnant in the increasingly polluted Earth.
-If they fail to fulfill their function, they’re shipped off to the toxic Colonies.
+If they fail to fulfil their function, they’re shipped off to the toxic Colonies.

 Depending on the context, the costume’s weighty associations can either be magnified for power — or undermined as parody.
 Let’s review: Can handmaid’s costumes be used to condemn the curtailing of women’s rights?
 Definitely.
 As a skimpy Halloween costume?
 Definitely not.